NadeemNicoR/TeamProjects/reports/week03.md

 #### 2.4 What trouble we had:

 - To start working together as a team, because we didn’t know each other.
-- Do decide the best med of communication.
+- To decide the best mode of communication.
-- To assign tasks, because at the beginning we weren’t sure about what was all that has to be done.
+- To assign tasks, because at the beginning we weren’t sure about what needs to be done and a set workflow for the tasks.

 #### 2.5 Where we got stuck:

-Since its the first step, there are not yet things stuck.
+Since its the first step, there are not anything major where we stuck.

 #### 2.6 Roles and responsibilities: